Grave Empire - Book Review

 CHARACTERS

 The Empire of the Wolf series is told solely through Helena's point of view.
 This book jumps around between three different characters.
 In Empire of the Wolf we were assured that Helena at least made it through the series as the story was told by her in retrospect.
-That is not the case in this series and Swan is not afraid to unalive characters, even if you love them. <spoiler> RIP Bressinger </spoiler>
+That is not the case in this series and Swan is not afraid to unalive characters, even if you love them.
+RIP Bressinger.
+T_T

 Renata is a young woman who studied the Stygio at university and now works as a diplomat in Sova to the mer-folk, despite never having met one in real life.
 She and her mentor Mr. Didacus Maruska are situated in the cramped basement of the diplomatic building and largely forgotten until the arrival of two brothers from a sect of monks who practice the forbidden art of the seance arrive to beseech the new Empress for help in contacting the Stygio to understand if The Great Silence (or the end of days) really is beginning.
-Renata is a strong, intelligent, capable heroine who takes the chance to practice her diplomacy and help stave off what could potentially be the end of days.
+Renata is a strong, intelligent, capable heroine who takes the chance to practice her diplomacy and help stave off what could potentially be the apocalypse.

 Peter Kleist is an officer who ends up being sent to the edges of Sovan territory as his military station.
 At first, I really didn't like this character, but as we went through the novel I found him relatable and refreshing.
 I think all of us who read fantasy envision ourselves as the hero, seizing adventure and saving the world.
 Kleist just wants to go home.
 I think it is a bit harsh to call him a coward, but I found myself thinking that about him as I was reading his parts.
 That being said, I think he responds how many of us would respond if we were in similar situations.
 He does act with bravery, but often more out of fear of embarrassment and humiliation than an actual desire to save the day.
-We don't often get to see this sort of vulnerable side to our protagonists, especially not a male protagonist, and as I mentioned I think this character was refreshing and well done.
-Swan weaves some particularly bittersweet moments of loneliness and tenderness through this character, especially in his letters to his father. <spoiler>At one point we find out his father has been deceased for years now, but Peter misses him terribly and continues to write to him even though he has passed away, which explains his efforts to seek guidance from other fatherly figures in his surroundings.
-It's a little heartbreaking. </spoiler>
+He has real freezes and bouts of panic in situations where that would be completely reasonable, like his first time going into battle.
+We don't often get to see this sort of vulnerable side to our protagonists, especially not a male protagonist.
+As such, I think this character was refreshing and well done.
+Swan weaves some particularly bittersweet moments of loneliness and tenderness through this character, especially in his letters to his father.
+At one point we find out his father has been deceased for years now, but Peter misses him terribly and continues to write to him even though he has passed away, which explains his efforts to seek guidance from other fatherly figures in his surroundings.
+It's a little heartbreaking.

 I don't have much to say about Count Lamprecht von Oldenburg.
-This is a character I despised and I am eager for his demise. <spoiler> Swan really knows how to write a villain and Oldenburg is no exception.
-Unfortunately, like most villains, I think he's going to a great deal of damage and cause a lot of problems before he is delt with.
+This is a character I despised and I am eager for his demise.
+Swan really knows how to write a villain and Oldenburg is no exception.
+Unfortunately, like most villains, I think he's going to do a great deal of damage and cause a lot of problems before he is delt with.
 I appreciated how he had reasons for all his decisions and was not just a mustache twirling villain out to do evil for the sake of doing evil.
-His character is a great example of how a villain can be the hero of his own story. </spoiler>
+His character is a great example of how a villain can be the hero of his own story.
+And also be a literal psychopath.

 All three of the perspectives are unique and each character feels distinct and individual.
 It was exceptional character work.